kevinl95/GarageGuardian/README.md

 ### 3. Deploy the CloudFormation Stack
 **Imporant!** Close your garage door and wait for the light to turn off before completing this section.
 The Lambda function this deploys checks the bulb status once every minute and tracks opening and closing events based on if the bulb is currently online.
 The statusing code assumes the door starts in the closed and bulb off state.

-1. Click "Launch Stack" below.
-This will launch a CloudFormation stack with the Garage Guardian code after we configure a few details:
+1. Click the "Launch Stack" button.
+This will launch a [CloudFormation stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) with the Garage Guardian code after we configure a few details.
+Think of this like a recipe for deploying some code to the cloud!
 [![Launch Stack](https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home#/stacks/create/review?templateURL=https://garageguardian.s3.us-west-2.amazonaws.com/cloudformation.yml)
 2. Using the presented form, we'll now enter the information we collected in the previous section.
 These credentials will be held safely in the Secrets Manager this stack deploys.
 For your **TuyaAPIKey** enter the **Access ID** you copied in the previous section
 3. For your **TuyaAPISecret** enter the **Authorization Key** you copied in the previous section.